phil-opp/blog_os/blog/content/posts/01-multiboot-kernel/index.md

 ## Build Automation

-Right now we need to execute 4 commands in the right order everytime we change a file.
+Right now we need to execute 4 commands in the right order every time we change a file.
 That's bad.
 So let's automate the build using a [Makefile][Makefile tutorial].
 But first we should create some clean directory structure for our source files to separate the architecture specific files:

 [Makefile tutorial]: http://mrbook.org/blog/tutorials/make/